 34. Go off the beaten track

-Now when I say this I don’t mean literally go off the beaten track in the middle of the amazon rainforest and end up being taken in by a family of Orangutan’s for the rest of you life…though that does sound rather tempting!
+Now when I say this I don’t mean literally go off the beaten track in the middle of the Amazon rainforest and end up being taken in by a family of Orangutan’s for the rest of your life…though that does sound rather tempting!
 What I mean is don’t focus solely on seeing the big attractions or doing the expected things.
 Find the lesser known stuff and discover things that hardly anyone you know has.
 Involve yourself in culture and traditions.
-Be apart of the festivals, volunteer, learn, do a days course in something unusual.
+Be a part of the festivals, volunteer, learn, do a days course in something unusual.
 Just spend your time where you are to the best of your ability.
-By all means see the big sights but don’t just focus on that.
+By all means, see the big sights but don’t just focus on that.
 Take the road less travelled, as Robert Frost said ‘I took the one less travelled by, and that has made all the difference’.
 And it certainly will my friends!

 35. keep a travel journal

 This is not a necessity, but it makes for a beautiful way of savouring your travels.
 I wish I’d started mine years ago, but it’s so easy to think at the time you’ll remember it all when you’re experiencing it.
 If you have a notepad handy with you, then I highly recommend jotting down your adventures.
 It doesn’t have to be a full-on diary or an article for the National Geographic’s, just something simple, even bullet pointing what you saw or did that day and where it was.
 It can be a nice way to look back on it all in years to come.

 All in all the best tip I could give you is to have as much fun as you can, and make as many memories as possible!
 To travel is a rare gift and you should make the most of the time you have.
 So be adventurist, try new things, talk to people you don’t know, find the hidden gems and always make the most of life!

 I hope these tips help you along your expeditions and that you have a safe and happy time when you do go adventuring.